Federal Grants are gift aid and do not need to be repaid.

 Federal Pell Grant

 The Federal Pell Grant provides funds to needy undergraduate students.
 For 2022-2023 the maximum Pell Grant is $7,395.
 The amount of Federal Pell Grant funds a student may receive over his or her lifetime is limited by federal regulation/law to the equivalent of six years of Pell Grant funding.
 Since the maximum Pell Grant funding a student can receive each year is equal to 100%, the six year equivalent is 600%.
 Final funding for the academic year is based on Congressional appropriations.
+A student can only receive a Pell Grant for completion of his or her first undergraduate baccalaureate program of study.

 Federal Supplemental Educational Opportunity Grants